learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 5. Type `ssh-keygen` and press `<Enter>`
 6. For each prompt **do not type anything**, just continue to press `<Enter>`
 7. Type `cat ~/.ssh/id_rsa.pub | pbcopy` and press `<Enter>`
-8. Open the GitHub New SSH key form (https://github.com/settings/ssh/new) _(Note: you need to be logged in to GitHub to access that link.)_
+8. Open the [GitHub New SSH key form][] (https://github.com/settings/ssh/new) _(Note: you need to be logged in to GitHub to access that link.)_
 9. Type "My personal Mac" in the "Title" input field
 10. Paste what’s on your clipboard from step seven in the "Key" input field
 11. Click "Add SSH Key"

+[GitHub New SSH key form]: https://github.com/settings/ssh/new

 ### Check Your Work